FREQUENTLY ASKED QUESTIONS

 Where can I find reliable information and updates about recovery efforts in Black Mountain?

 This site is your source for reliable information and timely updates.
 Town press releases and announcements, which contain situation reports and status updates, are posted regularly on the media page.
-You can also follow the Town’s Facebook page: fb.com/townofblackmountain, or you can obtain information in person at the Chamber of Commerce Visitor Center and the Ingles food and water distribution site.
+You can also follow the Town’s Facebook page: fb.com/townofblackmountain.

 How can I help?

 Recovery may be the hardest thing we’ll ever do, but recover we will because we are in this together.
 We are #BlackMountainStrong.
-CLICK HERE for ways you can volunteer, or donate money, time, and goods or services.
+CLICK HERE for ways you can donate money and goods.